SripathCh/Drug-Activity-Prediction-Using-Different-Classifiers/README.md

-# Drug Activity Prediction Using Different Classifiers
+# Predictive Modeling for Drug Activity Using Binary Classification Techniques

 ## Project Overview
 This repository contains a machine learning project focused on predicting drug activity using various classifiers.
 The primary objective is to analyze and compare the performance of different classification algorithms on a dataset related to drug activity.